 - As a Vice President, you’re in control of most operational decisions at your company.
 You’ll interact mostly with the President and other executive team members while relying on your Directors to report to you.
 There are not many positions that you’ll report to since you’re so close to the top.

 - C-level Positions.
 These positions exist at the largest organisations.
 They are designated as “Chief Officers” responsible for large buckets of company resources.
 Think Chief Operating Officer (COO) or Chief Financial Officer (CFO), but there are a handful of other common C-level positions.

 Following the C-level positions, the Chief Executive Officer (CEO) is the top authority in the company who has complete responsibility for the entire organisation.

 If you’re studying your own company’s organisational chart as a comparison, it may look different.
 There are quite a few levels that can possibly exist between each position listed above.
 For instance, there might be associate-level positions created as developmental opportunities.
-Or senior designations such as Senior Director that add levels of responsibilities to each role.
+Or senior designations such as Senior Director that add levels of responsibilities to each executive role.

 Just think of it this way – if you’re at a large company, at least there’s room to grow!

-Whatever role you strive for.
+Whatever executive role you strive for.
 A common assumption is that to get to the highest-level positions you need an expensive postgraduate education from a prominent business school.